 - A statement made under penalty of perjury that the information provided is accurate and the notifying party is authorized to make the complaint on behalf of the intellectual property or copyright owner.

-In a couple weeks, we’ll look at specific instructions for takedowns on Instagram and YouTube.
+In a couple weeks, we’ll continue this series by looking at specific instructions for takedowns on Instagram.